spujadas/elk-docker/docs/index.md

 Make sure that:

 - You started the container with the right ports open (e.g. 5044 for Beats).

+- If you are using Filebeat, its version is the same as the version of the ELK image/stack.

 - The ports are reachable from the client machine (e.g. make sure the appropriate rules have been set up on your firewalls to authorise outbound flows from your client and inbound flows on your ELK-hosting machine).